Beaches Amateur Radio Society

 The Beaches Amateur Radio Society (BARS) is an association of amateur radio operators living in and around the beaches of Jacksonville, FL.
 The beaches include Atlantic Beach, Neptune Beach, Jacksonville Beach and Ponte Vedra Beach.
 All persons with any interest in learning about amateur radio are welcome to any of our events!

 We meet every month on the 4th Thursday evening of the month.
-Typically we meet at the Pablo Creek branch of the Jacksonville library system.
+Typically we meet at the Knights of Columbus in Jacksonville Beach.

 We also have a regular breakfast meeting on the first Saturday of each month.
-We meet at the Golden Corral on Beach Blvd., just west of San Pablo Road.
+We meet at Bob Evans Restaurant on Hodges Blvd just south of Beach Blvd.

 Our regular meetings include radio oriented discussions and some kind of educational program and are open to the public.
 If you want to learn more about amateur radio and becoming a “Ham”, please attend one of our meetings!